spoonapps/docs/README.md

 The overall structure of the page is dicated by the **docs.yaml** file, located at /docs.yaml.
 Each document in the yaml file specifies a topic that will appear in the top navbar of the docs page.
 A topic has the following properties:

 1. A `topic`.
-This is the actual wording that will appear in the top nav bar
+This is the actual wording that will appear in the top nav barl.
 2. A list of `documents`.
 This list is used to populate the topic's documents.
 3. A list of 'sections'.
 This list is used to navigate within a document.